gravitee-io/gravitee-api-management/docs/management-configuration-policies.md

 - Get the second part of the request path: `{#request.paths[1]}`
 - Get the value of the user-id attribute for an incoming HTTP request `{#context.attributes['user-id']}`
 - Get the value of the plan attribute for an incoming HTTP request `{#context.attributes['plan']}`

-## Properties

-As an API publisher, you can define properties for your API.
-These properties are automatically injected into the expression language context to be used later.

-For example, to get the value of the property `my-property` defined in API properties: `{#properties['my-property']}`

-The (+) button let you create a new property.

-### Dynamic properties

-To get access to dynamic properties click on the _settings_ button.
-Dynamic properties let you fetch API properties from a remote resource, such as web service.

-You can set a polling frequency property and apply response transformation thanks to the [JOLT framework](http://bazaarvoice.github.io/jolt/).

-Do not forget to switch on dynamic properties and re-deploy the API to unable dynamic properties.
-Like classical properties, dynamic properties will be injected into the expression language context.

-## Resources

-Resources are link to the API lifecycle.
-They are initialized when the API is starting and released when API is stopped.
-Resources are used via the API policies to enhance API behavior.

-Differents resource types are available :

-* Cache

-Used to store re-usable data to avoid subsequent calls.

-* OAuth 2.0

-Used to introspect an access_token via an external OAuth 2.0 authorization server.

-The (+) button let you create a new resource.